Editorial Policies

 2. Peer Review Process

 Manuscripts that pass the initial screening are forwarded for peer review by two or three independent reviewers who are recognized experts in the relevant field.
-These reviewers are selected based on their academic qualifications, expertise in the manuscript’s subject area, and absence of conflicts of interest.
+These reviewers are selected based on their academic qualifications, expertise in the subject area, and absence of conflicts of interest.

-Reviewers evaluate the manuscript based on several key criteria, including:
+Reviewers evaluate the manuscript based on several key criteria including:

 3. Revision and Re-evaluation